Ian Lavery Claims Coronavirus Gives Labour "A Great Opportunity" - Guido Fawkes

 It is an understatement to say this is beyond crass, this crisis is not a partisan opportunity, it is a global tragedy.
 Lavery should be ashamed of himself, happily discussing the political benefits of this tragedy in private.

 Most sensible Labour figures have been taking a critical though positive stance in the national interest.
-The Corbynista’s strategy to politicise this crisis on partisan line has already been there to see, with the left-wingers last week encouraging people chat to neighbours “using Labour’s phone banking tool“.
+The Corbynista’s strategy to politicise this crisis on partisan lines has clearly been there to see, with left-wingers last week encouraging people chat to neighbours “using Labour’s phone banking tool“.
 Guido suspects this kind of unsavoury partisanship won’t go down well with the public…